It’s Not Your Fault if He’s Abusive

 It is during this coffee meeting I have three important questions to ask.

-If you want to learn more about the right questions and know before you go forward with a man, there is interest.
-See my blog, Find the Man You’ve Been Waiting For.
+If you want to learn more about the right questions and know before you go forward with a man, see my blog, Find the Man You’ve Been Waiting For.

 Wearing blinders when you start dating as the potential for abuse leaves signs.